 Occasionally a program may require a variation from these regulations.
-In such a case, the required variation concerning a validated course or program must be specifically approved by the University at the initial validation or subsequent revalidation of the program.
+In such a case, the required variation concerning a validated course or program must be specifically approved by the University at the initial validation or

 All student petitions for exemption must be submitted to CASP unless it is otherwise provided in these regulations.